pytorch/serve/docs/getting_started.md

 ### Start TorchServe to serve the model

-After you archive and store the model, use the `torchserve` command to serve the model.
+After you archive and store the model, use the `torchserve` command to serve the model:

 ```bash
 torchserve --start --disable-token-auth --no-config-snapshots --model-store model_store --models densenet161.mar